9elmaz9/calendar_app_angular/README.md

 npm run build # build to a directory npm run start # continously build, as a server
 ```
+Once the development server is running, open your browser and navigate to http://localhost:4200.
+You'll be able to interact with your calendar app and manage your events!
 After running the npm run start command, just hop on to your browser and visit http://localhost:4200 to check out your awesome calendar app!

 ## Monorepo Quirk